joelkachappilly/data-analytics-portfolio/README.md

-# data-analytics-portfolio
+# Portfolio
-This repository contains projects and visualizations created from the Data Science & Analytics program with Joel Kachappilly
+This repository contains projects and visualizations created from the Data Science & Analytics program with [Joel Kachappilly](https://www.google.com/)

 ##SQL